Rice Wine in Ha Giang aka 'Happy water'

 Also, expect to see men inebriated at any time of the day, especially if it is a market day.
 Often, they will need their children or wife to push them home or if that fails they will take a nap on the street.

 How is it Drunk?

 Usually, everyone will drink together.
 One drinker will stand, make a toast and then invite everyone to empty their glasses after all touching glasses.
 Occasionally, two or three people will have a private toast and drink a shot.

 One real issue is that, as a guest, you will most likely be invited to drink by everyone around you.
 This can result in you drinking 6:1 or 10:1 or more depending on the size of your group.
-A recipe for disaster.
+Needless to say, this is a recipe for disaster.
+Watch out.

 Shot Glass or Baby Bowl?

 In most regions, ruou is drunk from small shot glasses.
 However, when drinking rice wine in Ha Giang, you will often see the local ethnic people using baby bowls.
 This is because shot glasses were traditionally unavailable, whereas baby bowls are something that are used every day.

 One consideration is that you are expected to fill a shot glass when pouring and empty it in one when drinking.
 This is not the same with the baby bowl, unless, your host (drinking nemesis) declares the intention.
 Quite the art, it is.

 Drinking Etiquette - How to be Uber Polite

 When drinking Ruou you can take a few steps to blend in with the locals and make it seem like you are an old hand.
 Here are some tips: